 The U.S. Geological Survey has established a system of monitoring stations to retrieve data about stream flow conditions.
 This system works in real time for flood warnings and for short-term trends.
-The system is accessible at the following website: http://waterdata.usgs.gov/fl/nwis/rt.
+The system is accessible on the website.